t-karasova/grs-samples-python/tutorial_filtering.md

 "#TRY DIFFERENT FILTER EXPRESSIONS HERE:"

-and replace the filtering expression for something like this:
+and replace the filtering expression with something like this:

 ```
 filter = '(brands: ANY("YouTube"))'